EDGE -- Dark matter or astrophysics? Breaking dark matter heating degeneracies with HI rotation in faint dwarf galaxies: The key regime of faint and -rich dwarfs

+Furthermore, three out of five galaxies re-accreted their gas reservoirs early enough to re-ignite star-formation several billion years ago.
+Since their re-ignition, these galaxies have been forming stars with star formation rates (SFRs) $\approx 10^{-5} \, \Msolyr$ averaged over several billion years (\citealt{Rey2020}, fig.1), with instantaneous peaks up to $\text{SFR} \approx 10^{-4} \, \Msolyr$ (\citealt{Rey2020}, fig.7).
+These SFRs are similar to those measured in observed star-forming, low-mass dwarfs.
+For example, resolved colour-magnitude diagrams infer SFRs of a few $10^{-5} \, \Msolyr$ averaged over several billion years in Leo T (\citealt{Clementini2012, Weisz2012}), Leoncino (\citealt{McQuinn2021}), and Antlia B (\citealt{Hargis2020}).
+The H$\,\alpha$ detection of the single H~\textsc{ii} region of Leo P similarly implies SFR$\approx\xScientific{4}{-5} \, \Msolyr$ (\citealt{Rhode2013, McQuinn2015}), while the presence of blue helium-branch stars highlight recent, short peaks of $\approx 10^{-4} \, \Msolyr$ in Coma P (\citealt{Brunker2019}).
+Overall, our simulated galaxies are an excellent match to observed SFRs, \hi contents, stellar masses and stellar metallicities (\citealt{Collins2022}, fig.5) of faint dwarfs, making them an ideal platform to predict \hi kinematics in this regime.

-Three out of five galaxies re-accreted their gas reservoirs early enough to re-ignite star-formation several billion years ago and have been continuously forming stars at an average rate of $10^{-5} \, \Msolyr$, similar to the star formation histories inferred for star-forming, low-mass dwarfs (\citealt{Clementini2012, Weisz2012, McQuinn2015}).
-Another galaxy re-ignited star formation just before $z=0$ (at $z=0.03$, 500 Myr ago), after several billion years of quiescent but gas-rich evolution.
+In addition to the three regularly star-forming dwarfs, another galaxy of our sample re-ignited star formation just before $z=0$ (at $z=0.03$, 500 Myr ago), after several billion years of quiescent but gas-rich evolution.
 The last galaxy is yet to reignite star formation despite hosting a significant gas reservoir (see \citealt{Rey2020, Benitez-Llambay2021, PereiraWilson2023} for the physical mechanisms affecting the timing of star formation reignition).

-These differences in star-formation activity are directly reflected in our dwarfs' \hi properties.
+These differences in star-formation activity are directly reflected in our simulated dwarfs' \hi properties.
 Star-forming dwarfs show strongly time varying, asymmetric \hi reservoirs that are often spatially offset from their stellar body (\citealt{Rey2022EDGEHI}).
 Quiescent dwarfs, by contrast, show more stable, more spherical and more aligned \hi contents over time (\citealt{Rey2022EDGEHI}).
 As we will see next, these distinctions are also reflected in the stability and structure of their gas and \hi kinematics.